tryolabs/requestium/README.md

 from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.support import expected_conditions as EC

-# If you want requestium to type your username in the browser for you, write it in here
+# If you want requestium to type your username in the browser for you, write it in here:
 reddit_user_name = ''

 driver = webdriver.Chrome('./chromedriver')
 driver.get('http://reddit.com')
 driver.find_element_by_xpath("//a[@href='https://www.reddit.com/login']").click()

-print('Waiting for elements to load...')
+print 'Waiting for elements to load...'
 WebDriverWait(driver, 15).until(
     EC.presence_of_element_located((By.CLASS_NAME, "desktop-onboarding-sign-up__form-toggler"))
 ).click()